iHugo-Tang/Popups/README.md

 If you would like to contribute, please refer to the [contribution guidelines](https://github.com/Mijick/Popups/blob/main/.github/CONTRIBUTING.md).

 <!--Sponsorship-->
-# Sponsor framework
+# 💜 Sponsor our work
-Support our frameworks by [becoming a backer](https://buymeacoffee.com/mijick).
+Support our work by [becoming a backer](https://buymeacoffee.com/mijick).